Conference to be held at the University of Manchester

 The disentanglement of causal effects has brought together, probably more than ever, different fields within social science.
 In this conference, we will reflect on the different methodologies and understanding of causality, within the context of macro-political history, and considering the applied work of the different researchers.

 The keynote speakers, Professor James Robinson (University of Chicago) and Professor Walter Scheidel (Stanford), are two major scholars in the field and will provide state-of-the-art addresses.

 Costs and funding:

-We suggest Hyatt Regency as the accommodation in-campus, which is next door to the conference venue.
+We suggest Hyatt Regency as the accommodation in-campus.
 For those looking for budget accommodation, we suggest Luther King House.

 On the day after the conference, there will be an optional visit to Ancoats, followed by lunch at the Curry Mile.

 February 6 – deadline to send us a paper proposal

 February 13 – we will communicate the accepted proposals (and possibly a waiting list)